The Role of the Governing Body

 School Policy statements and Minutes of Governor Meetings are available on request from the Headteacher.

-As of the summer term 2018, the Governing Body consists of:
+As of the autumn term 2021, the Governing Body consists of:

 3 Co-opted Governors Mr. Peter Townsend (Vice Chair)